Deepwater activity on the increase

 Improving reservoir characterization and knowledge management with 3D modeling of seismic and drilling data, formation evaluation logs, and well test data.

 A completion configuration designed for the long term is crucial for efficient recovery of deepwater reserves.

 Reservoir management that uses effective flow assurance and artificial lift strategies plus real-time and remote monitoring and control technology.

 Managing the increase in deepwater activity

-Between 2009 and early 2014, over 100 new-build deepwater rigs have begun operating.
+Between 2009 and early 2014, over 100 new-build deepwater began operating.
 Additions of 15+ rigs per year are planned for the next three years.
 Developing and ensuring the competency of the people to meet this demand is a significant challenge for the industry.
 In parallel, challenges in the working environment, reservoirs, and wells place significant demands on technology and organizations.

 Minimizing risk in deepwater operations involves four key elements: competency assurance, planning and risk management, technology and equipment reliability, and integration.
 Planning and risk management assessment tools ensure readiness for complex deepwater projects—particularly important for operational startups on new rigs or in remote areas.

 Deepwater and ultradeepwater projects often involve complex subsurface structures such as salt bodies or overlying basalt layers which obscure reservoir features and present seismic imaging challenges.
 Modeling to predict geomechanical properties, stress regimes, downhole pressures, and wellbore hazards is essential to ensure safe and efficient drilling.

 Deepwater operations need expertise, experience, and sophisticated technology